 All-natural AllerPhase® is a unique herbal formula designed for individuals sensitive to seasonal and perennial pollens, house dust, molds and pet dander.
 The proprietary blend of herbal extracts contained in AllerPhase works by supporting the overall health of the respiratory system, especially during seasonal outbreaks that can affect the nose, sinuses and lungs the most.
 AllerPhase also maintains a healthy immune response to aid in regulating the potential for future exposures.*

 Exposure to seasonal and perennial pollens, house dust, molds and pet dander often leads to respiratory discomforts, characterized by inflammation (swelling accompanied by exudation of fluids) affecting the eyes, sinuses, nose, throat and upper lung tissues to varying degrees.
-Traditional Chinese Medicine has historically relied on a selection of time-proven botanicals to work with the body to gently aid in modulating the three progressive stages underlying seasonal respiratory discomforts.
+Traditional Chinese culture has historically relied on a selection of time-proven botanicals to work with the body to gently aid in modulating the three progressive stages underlying seasonal respiratory discomforts.